gyrogami logo

 Still, anyone with $10 can buy a 'STERLING' or '.925' stamp and mark whatever they want.
 However, at least identifying the likelihood that it is a legitimate sterling silver item gives some peace of mind.
 It is unusual to find a well-known maker's hallmark on a piece that isn't silver.

 As for silverplated stuff, that is a whole 'nother can of worms!
-After seeing enough real silver, you will mostly be able to distinguish silverplated versus true silver alloys due to the coloring, tarnish, and way it reflects light.
+After seeing enough real silver, you will mostly be able to distinguish silverplated versus solid silver due to the coloring, tarnish, and way it reflects light.
 It does have a distinct smell, too.

-Throughout history, silver alloys from 0.958 pure (Britannia silver) to 0.600-ish or lower have been used.
+Throughout history, silver alloys from 0.958 (Britannia silver) to 0.600 or lower have been used.
 Some adventurous souls have also gone higher.
-The next step is verifying and/or testing a suspect silver item.
-That will be covered in future entries.
+The next step is verifying and/or testing an item.
+That will be covered in a future series.

 Posted by M: August 18, 2014